tbedford/Website-Test/source/articles/doom-zone-memory-manager.md

 So Fabien Sanglard's Game Engine Black Book - Doom dropped through the letter box yesterday, just about 25 years after the original Doom was uploaded.

 On first inspection the quality of the book blew me away.
-Syntax coloured code snippets, colour diagrams, photos, trivia, detailed tech explanations - wonderful stuff and I'm sure this book will keep me engrossed over the xmas period.
+Syntax coloured code snippets, colour diagrams, photos, trivia, detailed tech explanations - wonderful stuff and I'm sure this book will keep me engrossed over the Xmas period.
 One section I already read though was the brief section on Doom's Zone Memory Manager.

 One question that I'd always wondered about - what were these mysterious zones?
 Looking at the code there is only ever one zone - main zone.
-So, why zone memeory allocator?
+So, why zone memory allocator?

-Fabien says in the book that the intention originally was to support multiple zones, but with the introduction of DOS 4GW, the Watcom DOS extender, the 32-bit flat model became availble.
+Fabien says in the book that the intention originally was to support multiple zones, but with the introduction of DOS 4GW, the Watcom DOS extender, the 32-bit flat model became available.

-This suggests perhaps that originally Doom was targeting machines that had a segregated memory map - with DOS, upper memory, extended memory, exapnded memory and all that nonsense that made the original Wolf 3D such a nightmare to work with.
+This suggests perhaps that originally Doom was targeting machines that had a segregated memory map - with DOS, upper memory, extended memory, expanded memory and all that nonsense that made the original Wolf 3D such a nightmare to work with.
 Personally I think this is unlikely.
 I think the more likely explanation is to do with memory fragmentation.